JonJagger/cyber-dojo/readme.txt

 Adding a new language
 =====================
-Create a new sub-directory under cyberdojo/languages/ For example: cyberdojo/languages/Lisp
-Create a manifest.rb file in this directory.
+Create a new sub-directory under cyberdojo/test/cyberdojo/languages/ For example: cyberdojo/test/cyberdojo/languages/Lisp Create a manifest.rb file in this directory.
-  For example: cyberdojo/languages/Lisp/manifest.rb
+  For example: cyberdojo/test/cyberdojo/languages/Lisp/manifest.rb
 Each manifest.rb file contains an inspected ruby object.
-Example: cyberdojo/languages/Java/manifest.rb looks like this:
+Example: the one for Java looks like this:
 {
   :visible_filenames => %w( Untitled.java UntitledTest.java cyber-dojo.sh ),
   :support_filenames => %w( junit-4.7.jar ),
   :unit_test_framework => 'junit',
   :tab_size => 4
 }
+Then create a test for it in cyberdojo/test/installation by copying an existing language test rb file.
+Eg
+#cp clojure_tests.rb lisp_tests.rb
+Edit it match the folder name you created s/Clojure/Lisp/
+Then
+#ruby lisp_tests.rb
+Once this passes you can make it live
+#mv cyberdojo/test/cyberdojo/languages/Lisp cyberdojo/languages/Lisp

 manifest.rb Parameters